 Please feel free to contact us.
 If it is a work from our archival holdings, we will make it available promptly.

 We look forward to all information and constructive criticism.
 Please write to us at firstname.lastname@example.org.
 If you have a specific comment on a certain work, open the work in the full view and click on the contact icon (envelope): The inventory number of the work (for the purpose of identification) automatically appears in the subject line.
 You can write your comments and information in the message section and send them to us.

-Images from the digital inventory catalogue can only be shared using "My Portfolio", which will be available from February 2019.
+Images from the digital inventory catalogue can only be shared using "My Portfolio".

 There is also the option of sharing links to individual objects by e-mail, Facebook or Twitter.